UTEP-CS-1/website/staging_labs/1/spec.md

 ```

 Observe that:
-- A string variable is declared and initialized to be `"Paydirt Pete"`.
+- A string variable is initialized to be `"Paydirt Pete"`.
 - It is given a descriptive name called `myName` since it represents the name of the author of the printed text.
 This variable name is written in camel case.
 - The variable's value is concatenated with some hard-coded strings and printed out.